 Cons:

-- May need supplementation for highly specialized practice areas
+- May need supplementation for highly specialized or deep historical research

 - West Key Number System for topic-based research